GMOD/2025-biocuration-tutorial/docs/01-setting-up-apollo.md

 sudo corepack enable
 ```

-Then install Apollo by running
+Then install and build Apollo by running

 ```sh
 cd Apollo/